Major Carlsberg shareholder cuts stake

-COPENHAGEN, Aug 29 (Reuters) - The largest fund shareholder in Carlsberg, which has proven vulnerable to deteriorating conditions in Russia and has lowered its 2014 guidance, has cut its stake in the company by a quarter, the brewer said on Friday.
+COPENHAGEN (Reuters) - The largest fund shareholder in Carlsberg (CARLb.CO), which has proven vulnerable to deteriorating conditions in Russia and has lowered its 2014 guidance, has cut its stake in the company by a quarter, the brewer said on Friday.

-Carlsberg said Oppenheimer Funds’ stake in the company is now 4.78 percent, down from 6.42 percent.
+Carlsberg said Oppenheimer Funds’ (OPY.N) stake in the company is now 4.78 percent, down from 6.42 percent.

 Carlsberg said this month that it expected full-year operating profit to decline by a low-to-mid-single-digit percentage compared with previous guidance of growth of low single-digit growth.